HR / Labor Relations

 As stated above, for any complaints involving sex discrimination, the Title IX Coordinator or designee will be involved.

-the Sexual Violence Prevention Workgroup website
+Available on the Sexual Violence Prevention Workgroup website

 Includes: Definition of Affirmative Consent, Policy for Alcohol and/or Drug Use Amnesty in Sexual Violence Cases, Campus Climate Assessment Policy, Sexual Violence Victim/Survivor Bill of Rights, Sexual Violence Response Policy, Options for Confidentially Disclosing Sexual Violence, and Student Onboarding and Ongoing Education Guide